bergercookie/syncall/README.md

-                                  created if not there) --caldav-url TEXT               URL where the caldav calendar is hosted at (including /dav if applicable) --caldav-user, --caldav-user-pass-path TEXT
-                                  Path in the UNIX password manager to fetch the caldav username from --caldav-passwd, --caldav-passwd-pass-path TEXT
+                                  created if not there) --caldav-url TEXT               URL where the caldav calendar is hosted at (including /dav if applicable) --caldav-user TEXT              The caldav username for the given caldav instance --caldav-passwd, --caldav-passwd-pass-path TEXT
                                   Path in the UNIX password manager to fetch the caldav password from